hapax/hapax.github.io/assets/simple-physics.md

-More generally, if you can write everything in terms of $n$ independent basic units, you can have at most $n$ physical parameters in your dimensional guess.
+More generally, if you can write everything in terms of $n$ independent basic units, you can have at most $n$ physical parameters in your dimensional guess; otherwise you have too many unknowns to determine with your equations.
-This is for exactly the same reason: making sure we have enough equations for the unknowns.
 This basic observation is called the
 [Buckingham $\pi$ theorem](https://en.wikipedia.org/wiki/Buckingham_%CF%80_theorem).
 For more details, check out my